 - Determine the intent of searchers typing in this term.

-Once we’ve gone through the results, we’ll summarize the core intent(s) of the users searching this keyword.
+Once we’ve gone through the results, we’ll summarize the core intent(s) of the users searching this keyword. - Note which SERP features appear for this keyword.

 You can check out our interview with Bernard Huang of Clearscope for an in-depth video tutorial on doing SERP analysis.